nauticalmike/knative-istio-lab/02-azure-monitor/README.md

 In the `OpenTelemetry` world, a collector is a vendor-agnostic implementation with the purpose to receive, process and export telemetry data.

-If the intention is to use Istio's out of the box distributed tracing configuration then please use Zipkin or Jaeger to explore further, but if the intention is to use Azure Monitor, then some integration using `OpenTelemetry` is needed.
+For Istio's out of the box distributed tracing configuration please use Zipkin or Jaeger to explore further, but if the intention is to use Azure Monitor, then some integration using `OpenTelemetry` is needed.

-The reason is because Istio's tracing is based on Envoy's tracing which uses `B3` headers to propagate and send the span information to be correlated into a single trace.
-At the time of writing, Azure Monitor's tracing is not compatible with `B3` headers and instead it uses `W3C` style headers.
+Istio's tracing is based on Envoy's tracing which uses `B3` headers to propagate and send the span information to be correlated into a single trace.
+At the time of writing, Azure Monitor's tracing is not compatible with `B3` headers and instead it uses `W3C` style headers compatible with OpenTelemetry.

 For this reason we need to use an `otel` (OpenTelemetry) collector to receive the Istio `B3` style headers and process them to be exported using and Azure compatible exporter with the purpose to get those traces to Azure Monitor's collector.

 Using an `otel` collector, the tracing telemetry would flow like:

 `Envoy Sidecar -> Zipkin-style span data -> OTel -> azure span data -> Azure collector`

+***
+NOTE:
-The following lab brings hands-on experience in how to use this instrumentation.
+The following lab brings hands-on experience on how to use this instrumentation, but at the time of writing it is not an Azure supported OpenTelemetry exporter.
+Read more [here](https://docs.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview#sending-your-telemetry).
 ***

 ### Lab Prerequisites